updated: February 2022 Education Abroad & COVID-19

 May I use my scholarship for a virtual or U.S.-based program?

-- While you may not transfer a traditional education abroad scholarship to a virtual or U.S. program, the Education Abroad Office is offering new automatic scholarships to all undergraduate students in good standing who pursue a Global Experience, Global Remote Internship, or Affiliated Virtual International Program (VIP).
+- While you may not transfer a traditional education abroad scholarship to a virtual or U.S. program, the Global Experiences Office is offering new automatic scholarships to all undergraduate students in good standing who pursue a Global Experience, Global Remote Internship, or Affiliated Virtual International Program (VIP).

 - If you were selected for a Gilman Scholarship, you may use your award to support a credit-bearing VIP between now and December 31, 2021.
 Please visit the Gilman website for the most up-to-date information about applying a Gilman Scholarship to a virtual program.